andybala/curiousily.github.com/_posts/2016-10-11-predicting-house-prices.markdown

 # First attempt of building a model

-Let's build a decision tree with the `rpart` package using all features (except price) as predictors:
+Let's build a decision tree with the <code>rpart</code> package using all features (except price) as predictors:

 ```R